Studying Medicine in Europe in English

 Graduate-entry medicine is rare in Europe.
 In fact, outside the UK and Ireland we are aware of only one genuine example.

 Graduate-entry medicine is the norm in Australia and the US, Canada etc. However, the costs involved are often prohibitive.
 Please avoid any medical school offering "graduate entry" which actually means entry to the 2nd or 3rd year of an undergraduate programme.
 This is likely to lead to recognition issues in the future and you might very well be wasting time and money.
 It is highly unlikely that you will amass sufficient clock hours to be eligible for recognition in the UK.
+This is currently a big problem in Georgia.

 We are occasionally asked whether EU medical schools can be used by non-EU qualified doctors to validate their existing studies perhaps after a short period of study.
 This is not possible in our experience.